Shakespeare Martineau LLP / Penningtons Manches Cooper LLP

 Please provide a short summary of the fees and costs (including tax) relating to buying real estate in your jurisdiction.

-The amounts payable differ if the property is commercial, residential or a mixture of both.
+The amounts payable differs if the property is commercial, residential or a mixture of both.

 Owning

-Annual Tax on Enveloped Dwellings may be payable if the real estate is held by a company, a partnership with a corporate partner or a collective investment scheme.
-Business rates , designed to be paid by business occupiers are payable by property owners if the property is vacant.
+Annual Tax on Enveloped Dwellings may be payable if the real estate is above a specified value (currently £500k) and is held by a company, a partnership with a corporate partner or a collective investment scheme.
+Business rates, designed to be paid by business occupiers are payable by property owners if the property is vacant.

 Tax Breaks